 File Under: Getting Your Music Heard

-Goal: Get your music in the rotation of streaming music stations.
+Goal: Get your music in the rotation of a college radio station

 Direct Income: None

 Royalty Income: Composition PROs, possibly Streaming PROs

 Estimated Time: 1 day preparation with results in 2 months